mariapreethihub/Dashboard_Global_Super_Store-in-Power-BI/README.md

 **Project  Overview :**

-    The primary objective of this POWER BI project is to gain valuable insights into Global Superstore’s performance.
-    This project involves several stages, including ETL (Extract, Transform, Load) using Power Query, data modelling, DAX calculations, and data visualization.
+    The primary objective of this POWER BI project is to gain valuable insights into Global Superstore’s performance.This project involves several stages, including ETL (Extract, Transform, Load) using Power Query, data modelling, DAX calculations, and data visualization.

 **Datasource :**